 - Increased rate of certain cancers such as lymphosarcoma, haemangiosarcoma, mast cell tumour

-- Prostate cancer is more common in males
+- Prostate and bladder cancer are more common in males

 - Urinary incontinence is more common in females

 Although they sound scary, we shouldn’t be concerned about the cancers associated with desexing.
-That’s because there’s a trump card: neutering gives a moderate increase in lifespan to both sexes of 9 to 12 months.
+That’s because there’s clearly a trade-off in lower rates of other diseases: neutering gives a moderate increase in lifespan to both sexes of 9 to 12 months.
 In other words, although some causes of death become more common, other causes of death must become less common.

 I’m much more concerned about accidentally increasing the rate of debilitating non-life-threatening diseases.
 That’s the information I use to decide when to desex.